 Alexia oversees major projects undertaken by The Ecology Partnership, including works on SPA and SAC issues, Habitats Regulations Assessments, EcIAs, and public inquiries and expert witness roles.
 Alexia has considerable practice in stakeholder consultation, community liaisons and negotiation experience.

 Tom Rothero BSc (Hons) MSc MCIEEM

-Tom has been working in the ecological consultancy sector for five years, four of those as part of Alexia’s team, now heading up The Ecology Partnership’s Bristol office.
+Tom has been working in ecological consultancy since 2010, and has been part of Alexia’s team since 2011, now heading up The Ecology Partnership’s Bristol office.
 Tom has extensive experience in both habitat surveying and all protected species surveys, particularly great crested newts and barn owls.
 Tom holds a BSc (Hons) in Environmental Science, specialising in biodiversity and conservation and an MSc in Environmental Consultancy, both from the University of Plymouth.

 Tom holds Natural England licences for great crested newts and barn owls and hopes to shortly gain his licences for bats and dormice.
 Tom is a full member of the Chartered Institute of Ecology & Environmental Management (MCIEEM).

 Tom liaises with clients and manages projects of all sizes across the UK.
 His main focuses are carrying out Preliminary Ecological Assessments; co-ordinating protected species surveys, devising mitigation and enhancement schemes and protected species (EPS) licensing.